 Nearly hemmed in on Manhattan, Continental Army Commander-in-Chief George Washington hoped the destruction of the Eagle, Admiral Richard Howe's flagship, would help him hold the city.

 The plan was straightforward.
 Using a screw that could be activated from inside the submarine, Lee would attach an explosive device and timer to the hull of the ship, pedal away and watch the ship explode.

 On the night of the planned attack, the two whaleboats towed the American Turtle as near to the target as the men dared.
 With the help of the ship’s inventor David Bushnell, Lee sealed himself inside, flooded the ballast chamber and descended beneath the surface.
 He found the currents stronger than he expected.
 It would take two-and-a-half hours before he reached the Eagle, undetected.

 The Science of Warfare

 The idea of the Turtle was inspired by another discovery that Bushnell witnessed while a student at Yale.
-A group of scientists were working with black powder and found that it could be successfully detonated under water.
-The applications for this knowledge were readily apparent to the men.
+A group of scientists working with black powder found they could successfully detonate it under water.
+The men immediately understood the applications for this knowledge.

-With war breaking out in 1775, Bushnell set about building a submarine that would be used to attack the British ships that were then blockading Boston Harbor.
+With war breaking out in 1775, Bushnell set about building a submarine to attack the British ships then blockading Boston Harbor.
 Working at shipyards near his home in Saybrook, Conn., Bushnell began perfecting the mechanics behind his boat.
 In 1775 or 1776, Bushnell approached George Washington with his plan.